fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

    - Provide cryptographic evidence of User authentication when required.

 .. note::
-   For public Authentic Sources, a Credential Issuer MUST use PDND according to rules in Sections :ref:`e-Service PDND <e-service-pdnd>`, :ref:`Status Update by Authentic Sources <Status Update by Authentic Sources>`, and :ref:`e-service-pdnd-catalogue:Authentic Source Catalogue`.
+   For public Authentic Sources, a Credential Issuer MUST use PDND according to rules in Sections :ref:`e-service-pdnd:e-Service PDND`, :ref:`credential-revocation:Status Update by Authentic Sources`, and :ref:`e-service-pdnd-catalogue:Authentic Source Catalogue`.

 .. _sec_is_credential_lifecyle_management: